Acxiom/metalus/spark-pipeline-engine/readme.md

 #### DriverUtils
 This utility provides several functions to help in the creation of a custom *DriverSetup*

+### Execution Audits
+Basic timing [audits](docs/executionaudits.md) are captured during execution that can be useful for troubleshooting or establishing trends.
+The *PipelineListener* allows adding additional information to each audit.

 ### Application
 The Application allows application developers the ability to assemble a Spark application by providing a JSON configuration file and specifying the *ApplicationDriverSetup* during the call to 'spark-submit'.